vobyjs/oby/README.md

 // "select" method for creating a readonly Observable out of the return of the passed function

 const objSelected = obj.select ( obj => obj.foo.bar ); // => ObservableReadonly<boolean>

+// "emit" method for manually telling all observers to update themselves, useful for updating the current value efficiently by mutating it

+obj.emit ();

+obj ().foo.bar = true; // Mutation

+obj.emit ();

 // "readonly" method for getting a readonly Observable out of the current one, readonly Observables provide no APIs for changing the value they are pointing to